Fiction

 “And that rhymes with answer”

-Backing up to try to fix it several times, “Cancer.
-Dancer.
-Prancer.
-Shmancer,” he was giving up and was rewriting out loud to change the rhyme when she opened the door asking if he was singing one of the songs from the Troubadour.
-The question “Why this shot?” was postponed to answer her string of questions.
-Glowing from feeling as though she were inside that world with him, she listened.
+Backing up to try to fix the last line several times, “Cancer, Dancer, Prancer,” he was giving up and rewriting out loud to change the rhyme when she opened the door asking if he was singing one of the songs from the Troubadour.
+The question “Why this shot?” was postponed while answering that and then another string of questions that had her glowing at hearing about her rock stars again.

-This was the first time he had gotten a shot.
-Afterall, he only was a sixteen-year-old in the hands of an authority, and one who treated him like she was his biggest fan.
-So, submissively he merely watched as she held her left hand in a way that hid the syringe from his view.
-What he could see only was the needle being inserted and then the motion of her other hand as she pushed on the needle.
-When he began to slump, the last thing he saw was her guiding him into a resting position on the exam table.
+This would be the first shot he ever had gotten.
+Afterall, he was only a sixteen-year-old in the hands of an authority, and one who treated him like she was his biggest fan.
+So, in spite of all that he had read, and in spite of all of his dread, submissively, he merely watched as she held her left hand in a way that hid the syringe from his view.
+What he could see only was the needle being inserted and then the motion of her other hand as she pushed the air in the needle into him, putting back into his heart all the air Lil had squeezed out of it.
+When he began to slump, the last thing he was aware of was her guiding him into a resting position on the exam table.